TheRook/EIPs/EIPS/eip-TODO.md

 Users are motivated to use ditto transactions as they pay a lower gas fee.
 With the advent of DeFi smart contracts, some payments can be repetitive - such a periodic loan re-payment or payment of a regular salary.
 Periodic transactions will gain the most from lower gas fees with ditto transactions over other transaction types.
 Additionally, if another user executed a very large contract - this script could be copied for a fraction of the cost because scripts can be re-run without being forced to re-define them.

 ## Specification
-Existing ethereum transactions conform to the following schema:

-[nonce, gasprice, startgas, to, value, data, v, r, s]

-A ditto transaction is similar, Using a null byte, we will signify that this RPL structure is empty and to use the values found in the referenced transaction, as shown below:

-RPL

-[ditto_id, nonce, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0X00, s]
+Assuming EIP 2718, we can create a new typed transaction envelope based off of the original, shown below: rlp([0, rlp([nonce, gasPrice, gasLimit, to, value, data, v, r, s])])

-The ditto_id needs only to refer to a unique transaction that has occurred, and it must be a small as possible.
-The ditto_id could be the transaction number, or the absolute value starting from the 0th transaction on the genesis block.
-Using a single integer to represent the ditto_id will result in smaller transaction sizes.
+A ditto transaction represents all of the same values shown above, however it allows for the reuse of previous transaction's information which is referenced by a "ditto_id".
+A "ditto_id" needs only to refer to a unique transaction that has occurred, and it must be a small as possible.
+The ditto_id could be implemented as the absolute transaction number starting from the 0th transaction on the genesis block.

+With parameter overriding, order matters because it allows a transaction to avoid a filler-byte.
+With parameters overriding, the smallest possible translation only needs three parameters.
+Below is a small ditto transaction that will inherit all other parameters from the original request:

+rlp([d, rlp([ditto_id, nonce, s]))

+The above transaction exactly replays a previous request that this user has made.
+The public key information used to sign the transaction 's' can be obtained from the previous transaction referenced by the ditto id.
+This is for example a regular repayment which is supported by a minified request.
+In a ditto transaction, any given parameter could be overridden, the full schema is shown below:

+rlp([d, rlp([ditto_id, nonce, s, to, v, r, value, gasPrice, gasLimit, data]))
-Using this ditto transaction type, a user can replay an existing script with an new source account and destination by overriding specific fields:

-[ditto_id, nonce, 0x00, 0x00, to, 0x00, 0x00, v, r, s]
+Using this ditto transaction type, a user can replay an existing script with an new source account and destination: rlp([d, rlp([ditto_id, nonce, s, to, v, r]))

-To reduce the transaction size even further we can remove some elements if the transaction being duplicated it's owner.
-This would happen for a weeky salary, or monthly payment or any other periodic payment.
-In this case, the smallest possible transaction would be just three elements; 'ditto_id',  'nonce', and the 's' signature value.
-The rest can be taken from the referenced transaction:

-[ditto_id, nonce, s]

-The value 'v' is needed to recover the public key, which can obtained from the previous transaction referenced by the ditto id.

 ## Rationale
 We need to do whatever we can to reduce transaction sizes.
 Adopting compression techniques of using existing transaction as a kind of code book that can be re-used by future transactions will reduce the repetitive nature of blockchain transactions.
 Key material and binding smart contract data can be referenced with a kind of pointer, or "ditto id" that frees up blockchain bandwidth to encode unique data instead of repetition.